moorepants/learn-multibody-dynamics/lagrange.rst

 - Derive the Lagrangian for a system of particles and rigid bodies
 - Use the Euler-Lagrange equation to derive equations of motions given a Lagrangian
 - Use the method of Lagrange multipliers to add constraints to the equations of motions
+- Know how to determine the generalized momenta of a system.

 Introduction
 ============